gboes/gboes.github.io/index.md

 <!-- I am trying to understand how scientific theories (should) affect the concepts which operate in everyday life.  -->

 As a philosopher, I work on the question how (formal) scientific theories (should) affect the concepts which operate in everyday life.
 My PhD thesis focused on the phenomenological notion of *lifeworld* and whether it can find a place in contemporary philosophy of science.
 This led me to questions ranging from logic, metaphysics, and semantics to the history of philosophy in the 19th and 20th century.
-To account for the 21st century, I next plan to discuss the conceptual changes occurring through the digitization of society.
+My plan is to extend this discussion also to the 21st century, where new conceptual changes are driven by the digitization of society.

-I am also interested in Natural Language Processing and have worked as a data scientist.
+I have also worked as a data scientist, with an interest in Natural Language Processing.
 I contributed to empirical research on the influence of the UK Research Evaluation Framework on the publication and citation behaviour of academic researchers (with Moqi Groen-Xu et al., forthcoming in *Research Policy*, [ SSRN preprint ](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3083692) ).

 There is also a section for [tools](./tools/) that I found useful for philosophy research.
 I am also on [Twitter](https://twitter.com/gregorboes) and, curiously, on [IMDB](https://www.imdb.com/name/nm6246223/).